 IV&V is monitoring six findings.
-In this period, an existing preliminary concern was escalated to a risk and a new preliminary concern was created.
-In total, there are two risks and four are preliminary concerns.
-The two risks are rated low and are both found in the project management category.
+In this period, two preliminary concerns were escalated to a risk.
+In total, there are four risks and two preliminary concerns.
+The four risks are rated low.
+Three are in the Project Management category and one is in the Requirements Management category.